evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Honda Prologue AWD is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 396 mm, while the rear discs are 343 mm.

 ### Regenerative Braking